JPMwangi/data-for-impact/README.md

 - Start from what's local.
 - Work with what's messy.
 - Think in systems, not just stats.
 - Make the invisible visible through context and clarity.
+Here is the link to the actual published work [Beyond Data Newsletter](https://www.linkedin.com/pulse/kenyas-youth-labour-crisis-deeper-than-unemployment-johnpeter-mwangi-csdvf/)

 ---